AdobeDocs/commerce-learn.en/help/io-events/2-4-6-installation.md

 ## Who is this video for?

-* Developers new to Adobe Commerce and Adobe Developer App Builder using I/O events.
+* Developers new to Adobe Commerce and Adobe Developer App Builder using I/O Events.

 ## Video content {#video-content}

-* Installation of required modules using composer
+* Enabling the 3 required modules using composer
 * Commands to run for on premise hosting
 * Commands to run for Adobe Commerce Cloud
 * Adobe Commerce Cloud yaml required edit